Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Acknowledgments

 \section{Acknowledgments}

-I am deeply grateful to Shiro Ikeda for valuable discussions and helpful insights that initiated this work.
+\CG{We deeply thank the referee for the careful reading of the manuscript and for many valuable comments and suggestions.} We are deeply grateful to Shiro Ikeda for valuable discussions and helpful insights that initiated this work.
 This work was supported by JSPS Grant-in-Aid for Scientific Research (24H00247) and by the Joint Research Program of the Institute of Statistical Mathematics (General Research 2), ``Machine-learning cosmogony: from structure formation to galaxy evolution.''